Thursheyco/Project-Portfolio/README.md

 Hello 🖥 🌎!

 My name is _Thursheyco Arreguin_, I go by **(shake-o)** for short & I have been using this repository to keep track of my **Project & Portfolio** mobile applications that I have currently completed.
-Also, SkateBudy can be found [here](https://apps.apple.com/us/app/skatebudy/id1557374871) & for any suggestions or questions on it email me please at sheycoa@gmail.com
+Also, SkateBudy can be found [here](https://apps.apple.com/us/app/skatebudy/id1557374871) iOS, and [here](https://play.google.com/store/apps/details?id=com.thursheyco.skatebud) Android.
+For any suggestions or questions on it email me please at sheycoa@gmail.com

 ## Challenges Completed
 - PickMatch Game in Swift for iOS